cockroachdb/docs/v22.1/table-expressions.md

 ### Access a common table expression

-A single identifier in a table expression context can refer to a [common table expression](common-table-expressions.html) defined earlier.
+A single identifier in a table expression can refer to a [common table expression](common-table-expressions.html) defined earlier.